 Time to put the tile back – right?
 Wrong!!
 Time for inspection!
 Welcome to Miami-Dade County . . .
 Inspectors want to see it before the tile is put back so we can’t do the job in one day -drives up prices.

 Having passed inspection we returned and put back the tile.
 These were 10 year old Altusa Clay roof tile – discontinued, hard to find and expensive.
 New Altusas cost about $1.25 each but Altusa doesn’t maintain a consistent profile from year to year, so they won’t fit.
-You’ve got to take a sample from the job and shop the tile salvage yards and when you find them, they are $4.00 each!
+You’ve got to take a sample from the job and shop the tile salvage yards and when you find them, they’re $4.00 each!
 So, we install the tile with Tile Bond adhesive, mortar the valley and trim and we’re done – right?
 No!!
-Time for final inspection . . .
+Time for Final Inspection . . .